Which number system is "best" for describing empirical reality?: Introduction

 \section{Introduction}

-Half a century ago Eugene Wigner introduced the idea of the ``unreasonable effectiveness of mathematics’’~\cite{Wigner} when it comes to describing the physics of empirical reality --- this is an extremely tricky issue that bears repeated re-examination.
+Over 60 years ago, Eugene Wigner introduced and developed the idea of the ``unreasonable effectiveness of mathematics''~\cite{Wigner} when it comes to describing the physics of empirical reality---this is an extremely tricky issue that bears repeated re-examination.
 There are definitely very many powerful assumptions built into modern mathematics, and specifically that part of mathematics used for investigating physics, and only some of these assumptions can be asserted to be solidly based on direct empirical input.

-While the many and varied successes of modern physics clearly indicate we are doing \emph{something} right, the very fact that there is also a long list of things that we do not know how to do (both in physics and mathematics) suggests that we might wish to double check for possible ``wrong turns’’ in the development of the \emph{status quo}.
+While the many and varied successes of modern physics clearly indicate that we are doing \emph{something} right, the very fact that there is also a long list of things that we do \emph{not} know how to do (both in physics and mathematics) suggests that we might wish to double-check for possible ``wrong turns'' (sub-optimal choices) in the development of the \emph{status quo}.

-\section{Pre-calculus}
+In particular, some commentators have been known to bemoan the relative ``unreasonable \emph{ineffectiveness} of mathematics'' when it comes to dealing with the biological and social sciences.
+This may more be attributable to a mismatch of specific mathematical tools to specific scientific problems, rather than any deep issue with mathematics itself.
+Qualitative tools \emph{versus} quantitative tools often require significantly different mathematical frameworks.
+Herein, I shall explicitly elaborate on the central role of mathematical number systems, emphasizing the difference between the ``discretium'' and the ``continuum'', and explore the choice of which number system is ``best'' for describing empirical reality.

+\section{Pre-Calculus}